antxiko/barcodeBattlerREADER/README.md

 Used the info from http://barcodebattler.co.uk/index2.php to make this working.

-Work in progress to make it Raspberry PICO and other Atmega MCUs compatible.
+Work in progress to support more MCUs.